Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: I was not in a good mood today, so I had some trouble focusing.
 Once I iron out some if/else statements to make previous/next buttons disable appropriately, I want to really go through and clean up my flashcard JS.
 Once that's done, I can start the practice version of the flashcard app.

+## Day 68: September 20, 2019

+**Today's Progress**: Worked on Learn app flashcard game.
+Cleaned up code.
+Started to try and figure out the popup that comes up when you've completed the game.

+**Thoughts**: My code feels a bit cleaner, so that's good.
+I'm trying to find the best way to have the final popup come up, and I'm wondering if it should be consistent or different per game.
+Hope to really dive into that more tomorrow.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.